python-control/python-control/doc/stochastic.rst

 quadratic estimator (LQE) and its gains can be computed using the :func:`lqe` function.

-We consider a continuous time, state space system
+We consider a continuous-time, state space system

 .. math::